 When the children of Israel were in the wilderness, God provided daily bread in the form of manna.
 Any manna collected for “tomorrow” bred maggots and stank.

 God gives enough for today.
-We can’t take it with us.
+Anything we take with us stinks.

 The misplaced priorities of today and tomorrow